-Goals • Learn to hold a microphone Create a playful climate conducive to creativity Materials • laminated cards with different images Preparation an ob both t around twenty figurative images (a person, ject, a place) that have different registers, visually and in what they represent.
-Print these es in small formats.
-Instructions Ć Place the back images on a table so that participants cannot see what they represent.
-Q Sit in a circle around a table.
+Select around twenty figurative images (a person, an object, a place) that have different registers, both visually and in what they represent.
+Print these images in small formats.

+- Place the back images on a table so that participants cannot see what they represent. - Sit in a circle around a table.
 Indicate that you are going to start recording.
-A facilitator may be seated at the table where the recording material is present.
-(3 Say that you are going to make up a story collectively.
+A facilitator may be seated at the table where the recording material is present. - Say that you are going to make up a story collectively.
 You will say a sentence on the microphone, then pass it to the person on your right.
-They must flip an image on the table and complete the story from what they see.
-4 Repeat until everyone has passed. \$ You can then listen to the story again to hear your voices . c -
+They must flip an image on the table and complete the story from what they see. - Repeat until everyone has passed. - You can then listen to the story again to hear your voices.

-Tips for facilitators This activity is ideal for getting started with microphones or before writing workshops (for example, if you are doing radio fiction).
+This activity is ideal for getting started with microphones or before writing workshops (for example, if you are doing radio fiction).